- Built-in tools: Provided by Qoder CLI, such as reading files, searching, executing commands, and invoking subagents.

 hooks["PreToolUse"] | Intercepts tool calls through the hooks lifecycle | Call | You already use the hooks system and want shared auditing or blocking |

-These methods can be combined.
-A common pattern is to use tools to narrow the visible set, allowed_tools / disallowed_tools for static rules, and can_use_tool for argument-level decisions.
+tools to narrow the visible set, allowed_tools / disallowed_tools for static rules, and can_use_tool for argument-level decisions.

 tools controls the tools visible to this session. allowed_tools and disallowed_tools control permission rules.
 Custom MCP tools must use full names.